-What is a PPC Consultant & How to Become One in 2021
+What is a PPC Consultant & How to Become One

 If you’re looking for a job change, there has never been a better time to launch your career as a PPC consultant.

-Digital advertising in 2021 is expected to account for 53% of total advertising spending around the world, an amount that totals over $135 billion.
+Digital advertising is expected to account for 53% of total advertising spending around the world, an amount that totals over $135 billion.
 With more organizations looking to capitalize on the growth opportunities offered through pay-per-click advertising, PPC consultants are seeing increased demand for their services.